DevTeam/Pure.DI/README.md

 </Project>
 ```

-The _PureDISeverity_ property has several options available:
+The _PureDISeverity_ property can take on multiple values:

 | Severity | Description                                                            |
 |----------|------------------------------------------------------------------------|